Second F-35 squadron now operational after engineers upgrade jets’ capabilities; growing Israeli air power boosts IDF’s ability to strike in Iran.

 The F-35 fighters provide the IDF with unprecedented capabilities to strike far beyond Israel’s borders, chiefly in Iran.
 Notably, Iran deploys advanced air defense systems to protect high-value targets such as nuclear facilities and key military installations.

 In the past, some military experts doubted that Israel can mount an effective offensive on Iran’s nuclear program.
-Now, the IDF is building massive air power that makes more complex missions possible.
+But the boosted Israeli air power now makes more complex missions possible.